Hi! My name is Carole!

 Now, let me talk a little about myself:

-I’m a nineteen year old girl navigating my way through life.
+I’m a twenty year old girl (she/her) navigating my way through life.
 I love singing, teaching, creative writing, and much more!

 I’ve been singing since I was able to speak!
 I was the youngest kid in my church to ever join kid’s choir, and apparently I recognized TV commercial music before my own name.
 I took piano lessons from the time I was 4, stopped when I was 11, then started again a month after I turned 17.
 By the same token, I started vocals probably around age 8-9 (?) and stopped at the same time as piano.
 Thanks to my high school music teacher, Kendra Chow, I rekindled my love of music and pursued voice lessons again when I was 16.

-During my high school life, I was heavily involved in the building of my school’s music program, as music council secretary, a devoted member of our concert choir, and a cappella vocal group called NEON.
+During my high school life, I was heavily involved building my school’s music program, as music council secretary, a devoted member of our concert choir, and a cappella vocal group called NEON.

 When I was little I took dance (ballet and jazz), though I was never really good and never pursued it.
 I have a purple belt in karate (yes, I’m aware that’s one level above white).

 I wrote my first story when I was 10, after I was grounded and was not allowed to use the computer or play with my D.S Lite (this console is over 10 years old and mine still works!).
 It was entitled, “Natalie Jean: Future New Yorker” or in it’s original draft, “The Lonely Girl”, based on titular character Natalie Jean navigating her move from everything she’s known and love in the state of Montana, to Manhattan, New York City.